Rasheed19/pulse-project/README.md

     ```
     python run_val.py --model-type eol
     ```
-1. `plotting` pipeline provides a medium of generating key figures in this research.
-This pipeline requires that you have run all the above pipelines to generate the data needed to produce the figures.This pipeline is facilited by the entrypoint `run_plot.py`:
+1. `plotting` pipeline provides a medium to generate key figures in this research.
+This pipeline requires that you have run all the above pipelines to generate the data needed to produce the figures.
+This pipeline is facilited by the entrypoint `run_plot.py`:
     ```
     python run_plot.py
     ```